lgonzalezrouco/pti/tmp_microservices/README.md

 On Linux (bare-metal execution, without a VM):

-	minikube --vm-driver=none start
+	sudo minikube --vm-driver=none start

 On MacOS (using the hypervisor that comes with Docker):

 	brew install docker-machine-driver-hyperkit
 	sudo minikube start --vm-driver=hyperkit

-	Note: In MacOS you will need root privileges all the time, so it's better to start with a "sudo -s".
+In order to avoid the need of using "sudo" all the time, let's do the following:

+	sudo chown -R $USER $HOME/.minikube
+	sudo chgrp -R $USER $HOME/.minikube

 We can see the IP address of the Minikube VM with the following command: